 Want to see what a Blackboard online course looks like?
 Visit the Blackboard Sample Course and use the word "online" for both the Username and Password.
 Keep in mind that every course looks a little different based on the preferences of the professor.

-There are a number of resources available with step-by-step instructions for how to use the tools and features listed above.
-To access these resources, go to Blackboard Help or Blackboard on Demand.
+There are resources available with step-by-step instructions on how to use the tools and features within Blackboard.
+To access these resources, go to Blackboard Student Help or Blackboard Student Videos.
 If you think Blackboard is not functioning properly, contact the TWU Technology Service Desk or your instructor.
-You may also be interested in these other Blackboard related resources:

 Blackboard Video Demos